brettz9/webappfind/README-old.md

     // ...or if the user has checked the option "Reveal selected file paths to scripts", it may look like this:
     // ['webapp-view', 'C:\\Users\\Brett\\someDataFile.txt', 'the loaded file contents will be here!']

-    if (e.origin !== window.location.origin || // We are only interested in a message sent as though within this URL by our Firefox add-on
+    if (e.origin !== window.location.origin || // We are only interested in a message sent as though within this URL by our browser add-on
         (!Array.isArray(e.data) || // Validate format
             e.data[0] === 'webapp-save') // Avoid our post below (other messages might be possible in the future which may also need to be excluded if your subsequent code makes assumptions on the type of message this is)
     ) {